Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ...
 ```

 These text files can be very large, about double the size from the trimmed FASTQ file.
+These can be compressed though...

 ---